- Devonshire Arms

 91 Church Street

 Opposite the imposing church of St Giles this pub hosts one main comfortable lounge / dining room and a tap room where darts and dominoes are popular.
 Under New Management in 2018 and completely refurbished.
-No food until approx. Autumn 2018 whilst kitchens are being refurbished.
+Family, muddy paws and boots friendly.

 - Duke William 91 Church Street Matlock Green DE4 3BZ (01629) 583111